The Suzuki Triangle

 -Learning about the Suzuki approach by reading Suzuki specific books and attending parent classes

--Attending one- to-one lessons and group lessons with your child, taking notes and practising with your child at home
+-Attending one-to-one lessons and group lessons with your child, taking notes and practicing with your child at home

 -Playing the Suzuki recordings regularly